Liver transplant treatments in India-

 - Severe cardiac or other medical problems preventing the ability to tolerate the surgical procedure

-- Serious conditions other than liver disease that would not improve after transplantation
+- Serious conditions other than the liver disease that would not improve after transplantation

 - Alcohol consumption